Giammarco Menga

-Giammarco Menga (11 november 1990, Sulmona) is an Italian sports journalist, television presenter and author.
+Giammarco Menga (born 11 November 1990) is an Italian sports journalist and author.

 Early life and education

 Menga had his graduation from Liceo Scientifico dell'Aquila and then joined the Faculty of Literature at the Sapienza University of Rome and obtained a degree course in Modern Literature, publishing and journalism.

 Career

 Giammarco had his television debut at the age of 11 at Teleabruzzo.
 He then worked with laQtv, Tvsei and wrote for IlCentro newspaper, writing about sports.
-Giammarco got an opportunity to present his book at Mediaset in 2016 and later joined them as sports correspondent in central and southern Italy.
-He worked at SportsMediaset for three years as a journalist, envoy and as a specialist on football transfer market.
+Giammarco got an opportunity to present his book at Mediaset in 2016 and later joined them as a sports correspondent in central and southern Italy.
+He worked at SportsMediaset for three years as a journalist, envoy and as a specialist on the football transfer market.
 He also worked with Premium Sports and for Mattino Cinque for the morning programme on Canale 5.
 Since 2016, Menga has been a press officer and video reporter for the Zanetti Football Training Camp.

+During the years 2021 and 2022 he was a reporter for the TV programs Quarto grado and Dritto e rovescio broadcast on Rete 4.